Swedish Stunner Anna Nystrom Shows Some Serious Booty In Short Daisy Dukes

 The second photo in the post is very similar to the first, with Anna again standing in the woods and posing.
 However, this time she is photographed from the front, and she shows off her beautiful face to her loyal fans.

-Within just a short time of the post going live, it’s already earned the Swedish stunner a lot of attention from her fans with over 146,000 likes in addition to 1,700 comments and growing.
+Within just a short time of the post having gone live, it’s already earned the Swedish stunner a lot of attention from her fans — garnering over 146,000 likes in addition to 1,700-plus comments.
 While many fans commented on the post to gush over her sexy outfit, countless others couldn’t help but chime in on her beauty.

 “Girl you look sooo beautiful,” one follower wrote.

 “Gorgeous!
-Hope you’re having a good week.”
+Hope you’re having a good week,” a second supporter on social media quipped.

 “Gorgeous country Girl.
 Forever beautiful is an understatement,” another Instagram user chimed in.

-Earlier this week, The Inquisitr shared that the blonde bombshell stunned in a see through shirt.
-In the photo, the fitness model sports a skintight pink tank top on top with part of it being see-through and the other part is adorned with a flower pattern.
-The top of the tank has a sweetheart like neckline, showing off plenty of cleavage for the camera and on bottom, she once again showed off her legs in a pair of daisy dukes.
+Earlier this week, The Inquisitr shared that the blonde bombshell impressed in a see-through shirt.
+In that photo, the fitness model sported a skintight pink tank top.
+The sheer tank top boasted something like a sweetheart neckline, showing off plenty of cleavage for the camera.
+And on bottom, Anna Nystrom once again showed off her legs in a pair of Daisy Dukes.

 Fans can follow all of Nystrom’s adventures on her Instagram account.